HubTou/anagram/README.md

 ## FILES
 */usr/share/dict/words* is the default (English) dictionary on a BSD operating system.

-A French dictionary is also installed as a dependency.
+Some French dictionaries are also installed as a dependency.

 ## EXIT STATUS
 The **anagram** utility exits 0 on success, and >0 if an error occurs.